blacklightpy/vaultofknowledge/TIL.md

 - LLVM, JVM and .NET/Mono are similar

-- Connectbot is a terminal, Termux is like a chroot
+- ConnectBot is a terminal, Termux is like a chroot